 Curvature assimilated to a perfect fluid would have an equation-of-state parameter wk=1/3.

-We can define a critical density, corresponding to the density we should have in a homogeneous, isotropic, expanding universe with zero spatial curvature (cf equation (27)):
+We can define a critical density, corresponding to the density we should have in a homogeneous, isotropic, expanding matter-only universe with zero spatial curvature (cf equation (41)):

 This model of the Universe, linking the prediction of its expansion Hˉ(z) to its contents of cosmological constant, matter and radiation, is called the ΛCDM model (Λ for the cosmological constant and CDM for Cold Dark Matter) in the case k=0 (flat Universe).
 This is the standard model of cosmology.

 What is the true nature of dark energy?
 Is it the manifestation of vacuum energy?
 A second fundamental constant of gravitation?
 Or a new fifth force?
 The manifestation of additional spatial dimensions?
-These questions about the nature of dark energy remain unanswered for the moment, but since the discovery of accelerated expansion in 1998 Riess et al., 1998Perlmutter et al., 1999 new cosmological surveys are underway to precisely measure dark energy’s equation of state wDE: as long as we measure wDE=wΛ=−1 then the accelerating expansion can be explained with a single parameter, which is the value of Λ. If the measurements deviate significantly from -1, then more complex models will have to be tested.
+These questions about the nature of dark energy do not have answers at the moment, but since the discovery of accelerated expansion in 1998 Riess et al., 1998Perlmutter et al., 1999 new cosmological surveys are underway to precisely measure the equation of state of dark energy wDE: as long as we measure wDE=wΛ=−1 then the acceleration of expansion can be explained with a single parameter which is the value of Λ. If measurements deviate significantly from -1, then more complex models will have to be tested.

-This is why today, in addition to the standard ΛCDM model, cosmologists are testing empirical models that look for deviations from the standard model:
+This is why today, in addition to the standard ΛCDM model, cosmologists test empirical models that seek deviations from the standard model:

 Flat wCDM: flat Universe model with free parameters Ωm0, Ωr0 and wDE;

-wCDM: any curvature model with free parameters Ωm0, Ωr0, ΩΛ0 and wDE;
+wCDM: arbitrary curvature model with free parameters Ωm0, Ωr0, ΩΛ0 and wDE;

-w0waCDM: model where the equation-of-state parameter for dark energy is given by two free parameters:
+w0waCDM: model where the equation-of-state parameter of dark energy is given by two free parameters:

 The major challenge for current and future cosmological surveys is to measure wa, in order to measure variations in the acceleration of the expansion of the Universe.

 Cosmology is an observational science.
-We need to infer the properties of the Universe without being able to move around or repeat the Big Bang experience, but from our observations alone.
+We must infer the properties of the Universe without being able to move or redo the Big Bang experiment, but only from our observations.
 Cosmological parameters are linked to the expansion rate of the Universe H(z).
-So, to estimate them, we need to be able to measure H(z).
-This expansion rate is present in the defined proper distance and comobile distance Sec.
-6, but these are not measurable.
-Telescopes, on the other hand, can measure luminous fluxes and angles: if we know the luminosity of the observed object or its physical size, we can define its distance and link it to the expansion rate H(z).
+Therefore to be able to estimate them we must be capable of measuring H(z).
+This expansion rate is present in the proper and comoving distances defined Sec. {number}, but these are not measurable.

-With the parameters c and H0, it’s possible to construct a quantity homogeneous to a length.
-This distance, typical in cosmology, is called the Hubble distance and is equal to :
+With the parameters c and H0, it is possible to construct a quantity homogeneous to a length.
+This typical distance in cosmology is called the Hubble distance and is worth:

 In a static, flat space, the apparent luminosity of a source at rest at distance DL would be LE/4πDL2.
 We therefore propose to define the luminosity distance of a source DL(z) in cosmology as: